Monday, August 19, 2024

 September 19th-20th - Additional School Tours!

-September 20th - Homecoming Football Game and Tailgate [Tailgate only open to students and staff] Go Captains!
+September 20th - Homecoming Football Game and Tailgate [Tailgate only open to students and staff; football game open to all] Go Captains!

 September 21st - Homecoming Dance [open to students only]